Daniel Gorringe: Early life

-Gorringe was born and raised in Adelaide, South Australia where he attended Torrens Valley Christian School throughout his upbringing.
+Gorringe was born and raised in Adelaide, South Australia, where he attended Torrens Valley Christian School throughout his upbringing.
 He began playing Australian rules football for the Tea Tree Gully Football Club at the age of 13 and later switched to the Norwood Football Club to play top level SANFL football.
 He played for Norwood's senior side for most of his 2010 season and averaged 21 hit-outs per game for the South Australian state team in the 2010 AFL Under 18 Championships.
 As a result, he was named as the starting ruckman in the 2010 Under-18 All-Australian team.
 He was also invited to participate in the 2010 AFL draft combine where he ranked first in physical testing amongst other ruck draft prospects in his age group.
-A month later, would draft Gorringe with pick 10 in the 2010 national draft.
+A month later, drafted Gorringe with pick 10 in the 2010 national draft.

 AFL career

 Gold Coast (2011-2015)

-Gorringe made his AFL debut against the Western Bulldogs at Etihad Stadium in round 3, 2011 where he managed a goal and took a spectacular mark that was not awarded by the umpires.
+Gorringe made his AFL debut against the Western Bulldogs at Etihad Stadium in round 3, 2011 where he managed a goal and took a spectacular mark.
 Two weeks later he played in Gold Coast's historic first ever AFL win by three points against Port Adelaide at AAMI Stadium.
 He faced numerous injuries to his ankle and hamstring in 2011 and only managed to play seven games in his first AFL season.
 His injury problems continued in 2012 when he injured his achilles, which took him out for almost the whole season.
 In 2013 he managed to play nine AFL games for Gold Coast as a useful ruckman and key forward which earned him a two-year contract extension to the end of 2015.